 All required admission and financial aid documentation must be complete and on file before any financial aid can be awarded.
 Each student's financial aid is credited to their student account in the Business Office in the order received.
 All institutional charges, including tuition, fees, books, materials, and supplies are deducted from the financial aid award(s).
 If a student's financial aid exceeds institutional charges, the student will receive a refund.
 College students will receive their financial aid in up to two disbursements per term.
-First disbursements will occur after the census date, attendance is documented, and if the student is in good academic standing.
-Federal funds will be disbursed the sixth week and throughout the term.
+Federal funds will be disbursed the sixth week and throughout the term with attendance and academic standing documentation.
 Students identified as "no shows" and excessive absenteeism in the first four weeks will have their financial aid held until progress is reviewed at mid-term.
 Non-federal funds will be disbursed during/after the 10th week.
 No funds will be awarded until they are received from the awarding agency.